 Solar photovoltaic (PV) devices, or solar cells, change sunlight directly into electricity.
 Small PV cells can power calculators, watches, and other small electronic devices.
 Arrangements of many solar cells in PV panels and arrangements of multiple PV panels in PV arrays can produce electricity for an entire house.
 Some PV power plants have large arrays that cover many acres to produce electricity for thousands of homes.

 Solar energy has benefits and some limitations

-The two main benefits of using solar energy are
+The two main benefits of using solar energy:

 - Solar energy systems do not produce air pollutants or carbon dioxide.

-- Solar energy systems on buildings have minimal impact on the environment.
+- Solar energy systems on buildings have minimal effects on the environment.

 - The amount of sunlight that arrives at the earth's surface is not constant.
 The amount of sunlight varies depending on location, time of day, season of the year, and weather conditions.

 - The amount of sunlight reaching a square foot of the earth's surface is relatively small, so a large surface area is necessary to absorb or collect a useful amount of energy.

 Where Solar is Found